zkimball85/Choose-Your-Own-Adventure/README.md

 # Choose-Your-Own-Adventure
-A little game using if/elif/else with while and for loops
+A modular decision game I designed for my kids.